IBM/watson-second-opinion/README.md

 $ export KUBECONFIG=
 ```

-Add your Watson Discovery credentials in `config.json.sample` and rename it to `config.json`:
+Add your Watson Natural Language Understanding credentials in `config.json.sample` and rename it to `config.json`:

 ![Discovery Credentials](docs/discovery-credentials.png)